 An Anti-Scottish, Scottish Establishment?
+Part One

 - Mark Huitson

-- 2 min read
+- 3 min read

 What makes Scotland unique?
 What highlights its place in the world and within history?
 What establishes the basis of Scotland’s civic and national pride?
 Three answers come to the fore: its unique culture, its history, and its landscapes.
-These fundamental merits, ie., ‘Scottishness’ transcend all transitional; politics, ideologies, popular trends, religious perspectives and the changing constitution of Scotland’s society.
-Scotland has always been a sum of disparate parts, clans, Highlanders, Lowlanders, Gallovidians, Hebrideans.
-Orcadians, Outlanders, etc, etc. What binds them together is a universal Scottish identity and a common pride in a country’s legend.
+These fundamental merits, ie., ‘Scottishness’ transcend all transitional; politics, ideologies, popular trends, religious perspectives and the changing constitution and ethnicity of Scotland’s society.

 For six years, Digger and I have attempted to add to Scotland’s remarkable qualities and its legend—reattach loose and missing threads of its extraordinary history—to prevent, not provoke the rot that threatens its treasured historic environment—to broadcast to the world, Scotland’s historical contribution; the mettle and resoluteness of its medieval peoples and their leadership.